The Sense of Smell

 Human pheromones are chemicals produced by the apocrine glands and radiated into the air around us.
 The scent of these are detected by the people in our immediate vicinity and play a large part in sex destination.
 Although we all have been radiate pheromones and react to other people's pheromones, this perform takes place on a subconscious level.

-Pheromone Cologne for MenPheromones are organic scents that are secreted and trigger social responses.
-Pheromones will dictate the behavior of members of the species.
-Get information about pheromone cologne for Men.
+Pheromone Cologne for MenPheromones are chemicals that are excreted and trigger physiological reactions in members of the same species.
+Pheromones tend to affect the behavior of members of the species.
+See this page about pheromone cologne for Men.

 - As the particular pheromones we produce are affected by fluctuations in other hormonal levels, they can show the emotional state.